anjalisilva/WebofScienceRTutorial/README.md

 save.image(file = paste0("WoSQueryDate", Sys.Date(), ".RData"))

 q() # Enter q() at prompt to quit R
+# If you would like to 'Save workspace image?', press 'y'.

 # If a search is taking too long, you may save the search into an
 # R script of its own, save it with a name (e.g.,